-- → The total volume of weak acid is 20 ml, we need 20 ml of strong base to full dissociate the group of weak acid. - → We can reach to middle titration if we add 10 ml of strong base (half the amount of 20 ml). - Bearing in mind that: - 1.
-The weak acid and the strong base (titrant) should have the same concentration (ex: 0.1 M HA and 0.1 M KOH). - 2.
-The weak acid and strong base should have the same protonation and hydroxylation state respectively (ex: monoprotic acid (HA) and monohydroxy base (KOH)).
+- → The total volume of weak acid is 20 ml, we need 20 ml of strong base to full dissociate the group of weak acid. - → We can reach to middle titration if we add 10 ml of strong base (half the amount of 20 ml). - Bearing in mind that: - 1. the weak acid and the strong base (titrant) should have the same concentration. - 2. the weak acid and strong base should have the same protonation and hydroxylation state respectively (ex: monoprotic acid and monohydroxy base).